I get it. You want to save money.

 Many businesses understand the importance of quality, which is why they choose to pay a web design company instead of doing it themselves.

-If you are trying to stand out then you’ll want to a high quality website then looks better than you competition.
+If you are trying to stand out then you’ll want a high-quality website then looks better than your competition.

 My biggest frustration

 This may appear like a shamelessly unbiased blog post.
 And it is!
-But the reason I’m writing it is because I’ve had client after client tell me their frustrations when trying to build their own website.
+But the reason I’m writing it is that I’ve had client after client tell me their frustrations when trying to build their own website completely on their own with zero support.

-Believe me, at some point you’re going to have to pay a professional if you want your business to be successful.
-It’s up to you whether you do it now or later.
+Believe me, at some point you’re going to have to pay a professional (even if it’s just a small amount) if you want your website to be a success and not a time-suck!

 Over to you?